 RESIDENT means any person who has been domiciled within the State of Georgia (declared Georgia the only state of legal residence) for a period of at least three months.
 A valid Georgia driver’s license or Georgia ID is required to show residency.
 Nonresident full time Georgia college students with a valid college ID living in Georgia, and active duty military personnel with a valid U.S. DOD Common Access Card with Uniformed Services affiliation and the dependents of such military personnel may obtain resident hunting and fishing licenses other than resident lifetime, disability and honorary licenses.
 Nonresident landowners must purchase a nonresident license.

 RESIDENT HUNTERS UNDER AGE 16 must possess a Harvest Record to hunt deer and turkey.
-They are not required to possess any of the following: Hunting, Big Game and Georgia Migratory Bird Stamp
+They are not required to possess any of the following: Hunting, Big Game or Georgia Migratory Bird Stamp

 SENIOR CITIZENS: Georgia residents born on or before June 30, 1952 may obtain a Lifetime Sportsman’s License free of charge.
 An optional Lifetime Sportsman’s Plastic Card may be purchased for $10.